cakephp/bake/docs/en/usage.rst

 Code Generation with Bake
 #########################

-The cake console is run using the PHP CLI (command line interface).
+The Bake console is run using the PHP CLI (command line interface).
 If you have problems running the script, ensure that:

 #.
 You have the PHP CLI installed and that it has the proper modules enabled